-Since the function of GABA receptors have been affected by FQs, it's important to make sure other excitatory neurotransmitters like norepinephrine, epinephrine, dopamine, histamine and glutamate are not in excess, and there’s sufficient amount of inhibitory neurotransmitters.
+Since the function of GABA receptors has been affected by FQs, it's important to make sure other excitatory neurotransmitters like norepinephrine, epinephrine, dopamine, histamine, and glutamate are not in excess, and there’s a sufficient amount of inhibitory neurotransmitters.

-Optimal B vitamin, magnesium, vitamin C, zinc, copper and iron status is also the key to keep these neurotransmitters in balance.
+Optimal B vitamin, magnesium, vitamin C, zinc, copper, and iron status is also key to keeping these neurotransmitters in balance.

-Replenishing these minerals as well the nutrients mentioned above will also help restore cell functions and metabolic functions.
+Replenishing these minerals and the nutrients mentioned above will also help restore cell and metabolic functions.

 Additional support & holistic approach

-Besides repairing the mitochondria, tendons and cartilages; underlying health conditions and dysfunctions will often need to be addressed in order for the mitochondria to resume its normal function and in order for the body to heal.
+Besides repairing the mitochondria, tendons, and cartilage; underlying health conditions and dysfunctions will often need to be addressed in order for the mitochondria to resume their normal function and for the body to heal.